American Horse

-American Horse (Wašíčuŋ Tȟašúŋke; also known as American Horse the Younger; 1840 – December 16, 1908) was an Oglala Lakota chief, statesman, educator and historian.
+American Horse (Wašíčuŋ Tȟašúŋke; also known as American Horse the Younger; c.
+1840 – December 16, 1908) was an Oglala Lakota chief, statesman, educator and historian.
 American Horse is notable in American history as a U.S. Army Indian Scout and a progressive Oglala Lakota leader who promoted friendly associations with whites and education for his people.
 American Horse opposed Crazy Horse during the Great Sioux War of 1876–1877 and the Ghost Dance Movement of 1890, and was a Lakota delegate to Washington.
 American Horse was one of the first Wild Westers with Buffalo Bill's Wild West and a supporter of the Carlisle Indian Industrial School.
-His record as a councilor of his people and his policy in the new situation that confronted them was manly and consistent and he was known for his eloquence.
+His record as a councilor of his people and his policy in the new situation that confronted them was consistent, and he was known for his eloquence.